Zendevaibhav/Retail-margin-analysis/README.md

-# Retail Store Performance & Discount Impact Analysis.
+# The Discount–Profit Paradox in Retail Analytics.

 ## Project Background.